ErpNetDocs/tech/reference/forms-with-activated-domain-front-end-logic.md

-# Forms with Activated Domain Front-End Logic
+# Forms with activated domain front-end logic

-When a Domain Front-End Logic is activated for a particular form, this means that it is activated for all referent panels in this form which are a part of the [Aggregate](xref:aggregates).
+When a domain front-end logic is activated for a particular form, this means that it is activated for all referent panels in this form which are a part of the [Aggregate](xref:aggregates).

-E.i. if it is activated for the Sales Ordes form - it is also activated for panels such as Sales Orders Lines and Payment Plan which are a part of the Sales Order's aggregate, but not for panels such as Document Amounts which are a part of the Document's aggregate.
+E.i. if it is activated for the sales ordes form - it is also activated for panels such as Sales Orders lines and Payment Plan which are a part of the Sales order's aggregate, but not for panels such as Document amounts which are a part of the Document's aggregate.